obhq/obliteration/README.md

 ### Install Qt 6

 You need to install Qt 6 on your system before you proceed.
-The minimum version is 6.2.
+The minimum version is 6.5.

 #### Windows-specific requirements

 You need `Qt Online Installer` for open-source to install Qt, downloaded from https://www.qt.io.
 The installer will ask you to sign in with a Qt account, which you can create for free.
 You need to check `Custom installation` and do not check `Qt for desktop development` that is using the MinGW toolchain.
 Make sure you have checked the `MSVC 2019 64-bit` component in the `Select Components` page for the version you wish to install and uncheck all of the other components.

-Once installation is completed you need to set the `CMAKE_PREFIX_PATH` environment variable to the full path of the installed version (e.g. `C:\Qt\6.2.4\msvc2019_64`).
+Once installation is completed you need to set the `CMAKE_PREFIX_PATH` environment variable to the full path of the installed version (e.g. `C:\Qt\6.5.1\msvc2019_64`).
 To set an environment variable:

 1. Open a run dialog with <kbd>Win</kbd> + <kbd>R</kbd>.
 2. Enter `sysdm.cpl` then click `OK`.
 3. Go to the `Advanced` tab then click on `Environment Variables...`.
 4. Click `New...` to create a new environment variable.
 Just create for either `User variables` or `System variables`, not both.

-Then restart your computer to make it effective.
+5. Restart your terminal or IDE to load the new PATH.

 #### Install Qt with Homebrew (macOS only)